MikeHughesKent/PyHoloscope/README.md

 PyHoloscope is a Python package for holographic microscopy, providing perfomant reconstruction of inline and off-axis holograms.

+It is currently pre-release, aiming for release 1.0.0 before end of 2025.

 PyHoloscope is designed to be:
 * Fast (for Python) - optmised for CPU using Numpy, Scipy and Numba, with GPU support via CuPy
 * Easy to Use - a simple object-oriented API gives high performance without low-level tweaks